Economic Development

 In India, we also provide financial support for the creation of micro-enterprises, while in Nepal, we concentrate our efforts in rural areas that are often very difficult to access, thereby helping people to acquire skills that they can then use to benefit the whole village.

-Notre impact en 2022
+Notre impact en 2024

-245 young people attended computer classes
+712 young people in computer classes

-150 women trained in craft skills
+289 women trained in crafts

 One of our programs in India